Hadrian's Wall

 The Ecological Restoration Fund is a new fund dedicated to supporting organisations that protect biodiverse hotspots, rejuvenate degraded landscapes and promote environmental activism.
 We aim to re-establish nature’s essential interconnections while fostering cultural, social and economic opportunities for the communities inhabiting those landscapes. ecorestorationfund.org

-The Wildlife Trusts launched their ambition to protect 30% of land and sea for nature by 2030 in September 2020 – media release here.
-Our campaign takes its lead from The UN Convention on Biological Diversity (CBD) which proposes that at least 30% of the world’s land and seas should be restored for nature by 2030 to prevent the destruction of the planet’s biodiversity, as part of a global framework to protect the Earth’s plant and wildlife.
+The Wildlife Trusts launched their ambition to protect 30% of land and sea for nature by 2030 in September 2020.
+The campaign takes its lead from the UN Convention on Biological Diversity (CBD) which proposes that at least 30% of the world’s land and seas should be restored for nature by 2030 to prevent the destruction of the planet’s biodiversity, as part of a global framework to protect the Earth’s plant and wildlife.
 At less than 30% cover, habitat patches are too small and isolated, and species richness abundance and survival rates decline.
 This is what has led to the UK becoming one of the most nature-depleted countries on Earth.
-In 2020, the UK Government committed to the 30x30 target – see here
+In 2020, the UK Government committed to the 30x30 target

 The Kunming-Montreal Global Biodiversity Framework has 23 action-oriented global targets for urgent action over the decade to 2030.
-This includes:
+These include:

-• Target 2 – by 2030 at least 30 per cent of areas of degraded terrestrial, inland water, and marine and coastal ecosystems are under effective restoration, to enhance biodiversity and ecosystem functions, ecological integrity and connectivity.
+• Target 2 – by 2030 at least 30% of areas of degraded terrestrial, inland water, and marine and coastal ecosystems are under effective restoration, to enhance biodiversity and ecosystem functions, ecological integrity and connectivity.

-• Target 3 – by 2030 at least 30 per cent of terrestrial and inland water areas, and of marine and coastal areas, are effectively conserved and managed through ecologically representative, well-connected and equitably governed systems of protected areas and other effective area-based conservation measures.
+• Target 3 – by 2030 at least 30% of terrestrial and inland water areas, and of marine and coastal areas, are effectively conserved and managed through ecologically representative, well-connected and equitably governed systems of protected areas and other effective area-based conservation measures.

-Across the UK, 44% of the area or features of terrestrial and freshwater Sites of Special Scientific interest (SSSI) are in favourable condition.
-JNCC
+Across the UK, 44% of the area or features of terrestrial and freshwater Sites of Special Scientific interest (SSSI) are in favourable condition, according to a JNCC report.

 The finance gap to meet the UK’s nature related outcomes is at least between £44 billion and £97 billion over the next 10 years – with a central estimate of £56 billion.

-NB The 2023 publication of the State of Nature is expected in late September 2023.
+N.B.
+The State of Nature is expected to be published in late September 2023.

 Beavers are a keystone species and have a highly positive impact on their environment.
 They are native to Britain but were hunted to extinction, contributing to the loss of the wetlands.
 The Wildlife Trusts are at the forefront of beaver reintroductions and released a record 17 beavers in 2021, twenty years after Kent Wildlife Trust brought the first beavers back.
 In Scotland and Devon, Wildlife Trusts pioneered licensed trial releases of beavers into the wild, backed by scientific research and strong partnerships, which demonstrated the many benefits of beavers and the most effective tools for beaver management.
 In both trials, beavers were allowed to remain and spread naturally.
 The trials showed how well-trained and licenced volunteers can resolve issues that might arise from beavers in river systems.